Paper Chan's Little Guide to Minecraft Server Optimization!

 /paper mobcaps for global mobcaps and total spawnable chunks.

-These two commands are especially useful for troubleshooting mobfarms.
-Run the command while standing on the afk spot of a farm, and if no mobs are spawning inside the farm while the mobcap is already full, it means that you have failed spawn-proofing.
+💡 These two commands are especially useful for troubleshooting mob farms.
+Run the command while standing on the AFK spot of a farm, and if no mobs are spawning inside the farm while the mobcap is already full, it means that you have failed to spawn-proof it.

 Spawnable chunks are based on the number of loaded chunks and the spawn-limits as defined in bukkit.yml (or paper-world-defaults.yml).
 Please make adjustments when necessary, especially if you do not have it enabled prior.